-Business Improvement & Compliance
+Led by: Business Improvement & Compliance

 Corporate Performance provides advice, processes, and systems to City divisions to continuously improve the City's performance and service delivery.
+The service also encompasses advice and guidance for long-term asset management.

 The City delivers the service directly to the end customer.
 Service is required to ensure public health and safety and/or effective functioning of the City.